snotskie/ttrpg/site/src/index.md

 **Blessed by Circumstance:** During a Contest involving three or more characters, you may spend $3$ Blessings to swap the results of two characters’ rolls.

+**Blessed by Self-Sacrifice:** During a Chase involving three or more characters, you may spend $1$ Blessing to reduce the result of your own roll to $0$.

 **Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than would normally be possible.

 **Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.